containers/crun-vm/README.md

 #### cloud-init

-In the examples above, you were able to boot the VM but not to login.
+In the examples above, you were able to boot the VM but not to log in.
 To fix this and do other first-boot customization, you can provide a [cloud-init] NoCloud configuration to the VM by passing in the non-standard option `--cloud-init` *after* the image specification: